 Is It Paid

 Likewise, many Illinois fathers want to know if paternity leave is paid.
-This time, men have less financial support because short-term disability is not an option.
+Men have less financial support this time because short-term disability is not an option.

 Short-term disability does not cover the care of family members.
 Therefore, fathers cannot utilize this insurance policy to create paternity leave pay if their employer does not offer the benefit directly.